 We inspect as much of the roof as we safely can.
-However, as you can appreciate, we must be guided by Workplace Health & Safety laws and good practice.
+However, as you can appreciate, we must be guided by Workplace Health & Safety laws, good practice and we all want the inspector to return safely to his family at the end of the day.
 So there may be situations where your inspector will not be able to safely get onto the roof.

 For example, the roof may: